Thursday, August 9, 2012

 Neil Postman was one of those writers/educators that I ran into at the right time…at just the time I needed some influencing.
 I didn’t run into him literally; I ran into him literarily—I found his books: Amusing Ourselves to Death, Teaching as a Subversive Activity, The End of Education, and others.
 I was a young grad student at U of L…passionate to be a good teacher, a life-changing teacher.
 Postman gave me a lot to think about.
 I didn’t buy everything he was selling, but I bought enough to know that he and I were kindred spirits in a way—we were going to question everything.

 In March 1998, Postman presented “Five Things We Need to Know About Technological Change” at a conference in Colorado.
 I wasn’t there…but I was with him all the way.
 Even though he penned and voiced these words some 14 years ago, we need to hear them again.
 Below, I’ve pulled out his five main ideas, in his own words.
 At the end, there is a link to the full text of his presentation…in case you want to go deeper, in case you want to enjoy his delightful examples and anecdotes.
-Here are the Five Things:
+Here are the Five Things in Postman's own words:

 Fourth,…technological change is not additive; it is ecological.
 I can explain this best by an analogy.
 What happens if we place a drop of red dye into a beaker of clear water?
 Do we have clear water plus a spot of red dye?
 Obviously not.
 We have a new coloration to every molecule of water.
 That is what I mean by ecological change.
 A new medium does not add something; it changes everything.

 I wonder about our world as we rush forward with new technological advances without even thinking to ask, “What will be the results?”
 “What could be some consequences?”
 It came home to me just yesterday as I sat in a doctor’s office.
-First, there were the three children fighting over their mom’s smart phone in one corner.
-And, there was the child in her mother’s lap beside me was watching a show on the TV about the effect of TV on children.
+In one corner, there were the three children fighting over their mom’s smart phone.
+Then, there was the child in her mother’s lap beside me was watching a show on the TV about the effect of TV on children.
 The reporter on the tele was saying that children under age 12 should not have televisions in their bedrooms.
 The six-year-old girl looked up at her mom and whispered, “She’s stupid…isn’t that dumb?”
 And they both just smiled….